hjudgesac/joule_integration_s4pce_public/create_trust/create_trust.md

 1. From the Navigation Pane on the left, select **Trust Configuration**.
 Click **Establish Trust**.</br>
 ![create_trust](1.jpg)

-2. From the list of available SAP Cloud Identity Services tenants, choose the one that is also used by your SuccessFactors tenant and click **Next**.
+2. From the list of available SAP Cloud Identity Services tenants, choose the one that is also used by your S/4HHANA instance and click **Next**.
 **Note**: It's important to the choose the correct SAP Cloud Identity Services tenant.
-The tenant chosen here must be the same as the one used by SuccessFactors instance for which Joule is being configured.
-Refer to the preparation steps section if unsure of what tenant to select from the list.</br>
+The tenant chosen here must be the same as the one used by S/4HANA instance for which Joule is being configured.</br>
 ![create_trust](2.jpg)

-3. Choose the appropriate domain for your SAP Cloud Identity Services tenant.
-Select either **ias.accounts.ondemand.com** or **ias.accounts.cloud.sap** and click **Next**.
-**Note**: Refer to the preparation steps section if you are unsure of which domain to choose.</br>
+3. From the Domain dropdown make sure to choose **<yourtenanthost>.accounts.cloud.sap** and click **Next**.</br>
 ![create_trust](3.jpg)

 4. Leave the default settings and click **Next**.</br>